Splidejs/splide-extension-video/README.md

-# Splide extension for playing videos
+# Video - Splide Extension
 This is an extension of the [Splide](https://github.com/Splidejs/splide) slider library for playing videos of HTML video, YouTube and Vimeo.
 You must get Splide before using it.

 * [Demo and documents](https://splidejs.com/video/)